kambalatech/NorenApi-dotNet/README.md

 ###### public string SendgetOAuthURL(string oauth_url, string client_id)

-The method requests the oauth provider to initiate verification with enduser and return the auth_code to further retrieve the access_token
+The method requests the oauth provider to initiate verification with enduser after login it returns the auth_code to further retrieve the access_token

 arguments

-1. Callback: this is the function where the application will be handling the response
+1. oauth_url
-2. Endpoint: OMS address
+2. client_id

-3. MessageData: parameters of the request being made.
+the method returns a url to be opened in a browser to login and on success it provides the auth_code.

 ###### public bool SendgetAccessToken(OnResponse response, string endPoint, string authCode, string secretcode, string client_id, string uid)

+auth_code is retreived by login from url returned from SendgetOAuthURL method

 The Callback is of signature